SebaProgramista/BasicEncryption/README.md

-# Allegro scrapper
+# BasicEncryption
-A program written in Python that scrapes product data from the allegro.pl
+A WPF program that encrypts messages and allows you to decrypt them

 ###### Status: Not complete
 ###### Version: 0.1